Five O'Clock Shadow

 Five O'Clock Shadow is an a cappella group from Boston, Massachusetts, that has been in existence since 1991.
 The band has performed on FOX News, A&E Network, ABC, ESPN and VH-1's "breakthrough" series.
 They have released four cassettes and six CDs, winning many Contemporary A Cappella Recording Awards.

-The group has toured with many famous acts including The Boston Pops, Aaron Neville, Edwin McCain, Patti LaBelle, Kool and the Gang, Blessed Union of Souls and James Brown.
+The group has toured with many famous acts including The Boston Pops, Aaron Neville, Edwin McCain, Patti LaBelle, Kool and the Gang, Blessid Union of Souls and James Brown.